kubernetes-sigs/aws-ebs-csi-driver/docs/makefile.md

 Run the Kubernetes upstream [external storage E2E tests](https://github.com/kubernetes/kubernetes/blob/master/test/e2e/README.md).
 This is the most comprehensive E2E test, recommended for local development.

-### `make e2e/single-az`

-Run the single-AZ EBS CSI E2E tests.
-Requires a cluster with only one Availability Zone.

-### `make e2e/multi-az`
+### `make e2e/functional`

-Run the multi-AZ EBS CSI E2E tests.
-Requires a cluster with at least two Availability Zones.
+Run the EBS CSI functional E2E tests (the `[functional]` labeled specs) against a single multi-AZ cluster. `AWS_AVAILABILITY_ZONES` is derived automatically from the cluster's worker nodes.
+The multi-attach specs pin their volume to an AZ with at least two schedulable worker nodes and place two pods on different nodes sharing it, so the cluster must have at least two nodes in one AZ (the default `make cluster/create` satisfies this).

 ### `make e2e/external-windows`